Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deploying-webassembly-libraries.md

 though:

 - You need to recompile the model for every platform it may be used on
+- Packaging and deploying shared libraries in a cross-platform way can be a pain, especially if you can't guarantee that users will have a compiler toolchain installed
 - Users will be literally downloading and executing untrusted code
-- The current interface is kinda unsound because it passes Rust types across the FFI boundary.
-This is unsound because there is no guarantee the code for manipulating a `HashMap` in Fornjot will match up with the code for manipulating `HashMap` inside the model (I've been bitten by this before - see [`rust-lang/rust#67179`][rust-67179])
+- The current interface is kinda unsound[^1] because it passes Rust types across the FFI boundary.

 Fortunately, I've spent the last year using a technology that aims to solve exactly these problems - WebAssembly!

-{{% notice error %}}
-TODO:
-- Come up with a strong "thesis statement" for the article
-- Make this flow nicely
-- Relate it to an architecture I want to use at HOTG
-{{% /notice %}}

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to